bryntum/chronograph/src/guides/BasicFeatures.md

 ## Further reading

 ChronoGraph provides a lot more functionality.
 It supports sync/async computations, data branching, mixed computational unit and more.
-Continue reading to the [Advanced features](_guides_advancedfeatures_.html) guide.
+Continue reading to the [[AdvancedFeaturesGuide|Advanced features]] guide.

 ## COPYRIGHT AND LICENSE